-Each toe is made up of two or three small bones.
+Each toe is made up of 2 or 3 small bones.
 These bones are small and fragile.
 They can break after you stub your toe or drop something heavy on it.

 Broken toes are a common injury.
 The fracture is most often treated without surgery and can be taken care of at home.